 Qaisra Shahraz is the Founder, Curator and Executive Director of MACFEST, Muslim Arts and Culture Festival.
 She is a prize-winning and critically-acclaimed novelist, scriptwriter, peace and gender activist.
-Qaisra was born in Pakistan and has lived in Manchester since childhood.
+She is a Fellow of the Royal Society of Arts, a literary judge, a former Director of Gatehouse Books and Asia Pacific Writers & Translators partnership, advisor to International Journal IJRHS.
 Qaisra has gained two Masters Degrees in English & European literature and scriptwriting for television.

-Qaisra has won the prestigious National Diversity, ‘Lifetime Achiever Award' for services to ‘Literature, Education, Gender and Interfaith Relationships’ in 2016.
-In 2018, she gained the University of Salford ‘Alumni Achievement Award’ for having achieved distinction in her multiple careers and for contributions to the arts and community cohesion.
-In 2017, Qaisra was recognised by Lovin Manchester as number 1 in a list of '50 Most Influential Women in Manchester'.
-Similarly she has been recognised as one of 100 influential Pakistani women in 'Pakistan Power 100 List' and included in the ‘Muslim Power 100’ list (2018).
+Qaisra has won the prestigious National Diversity, Lifetime Achiever Award for services to ‘Literature, Education, Gender and Interfaith Relationships’ (2016).
+In 2018, she gained the University of Salford, Alumni Achievement Award for having achieved distinction in her multiple careers and for contributions to the arts and community cohesion.
+In 2019 she won the British Muslim Award for MACFEST under the category of Leading Lights of the year.’

-She is a Fellow of the Royal Society of Arts, a literary judge, a former Director of Gatehouse Books, an advisor to International Journal IJRHS and Asia Pacific Writers and Translators partnership.
-Her novels, The Holy Woman, Typhoon, Revolt and collection of short stories, A Pair of Jeans and other stories and The Concubine & The Slave Catcher - stories from around the world, have been translated into several languages including Mandarin.
-Her book, Holy Woman won the Bradford Waterstones' title of 'Best Book of the Month' and has been a bestseller for 15 years in Indonesia.
+Her novels, The Holy Woman, Typhoon, Revolt & collection of short stories, A Pair of Jeans and other stories and The Concubine & The Slave Catcher - stories from around the world, have been translated into several languages including Mandarin.
+Her Holy Woman won the Bradford Waterstones' title of Best Book of the Month and has been a bestseller for 15 years in Indonesia.
 Her novels and stories including A Pair of Jeans are studied in schools and universities.
 A critical analysis of her works has been done in a book entitled The Holy and the Unholy: Critical Essays on Qaisra Shahraz’s Fiction (2011).
 She has appeared in many international writers’ festivals and book fairs.
 Her award-winning drama serial Dil Hee To Hai was broadcast on Pakistani Television in 2003.

 Qaisra has enjoyed a successful career in education as an Ofsted inspector, a quality manager, assessor, education consultant and international teacher trainer including working under the auspices of the British Council.
-She is highly committed to promoting community and social cohesion through her roles as MACFEST Director, a trustee of Manchester Multi Faith Centre, Co-Chair of Faith Network 4 Manchester' Co-Chair of 'We Stand Together,' Executive Member of Manchester Muslim-Jewish Forum and a UK partner with New York's Foundation for Ethnic Understanding.
+She is highly committed to promoting harmony and community cohesion through her various roles as MACFEST Director, Co-Chair of Faith Network 4 Manchester,Trustee of We Stand Together, Executive Member of Manchester Muslim-Jewish Forum and a UK partner with New York's Foundation for Ethnic Understanding.